Imnotgoingtohindiclass/CNN-Cancer-Detection/README.md

 - **Dropout layers** to prevent overfitting.

 ### 8. Compile the Model
-- The model is compiled using the **Adam optimizer**.
+- The model is compiled using the **Adam optimiser**.
 - **Categorical cross-entropy** is used as the loss function.
 - **Accuracy** is selected as the evaluation metric.

 ### 9. Define Callbacks
-To optimize training, the following callbacks are implemented:
+To optimise training, the following callbacks are implemented:
 - **Early Stopping**: Stops training if validation loss stops improving.
 - **Learning Rate Reduction**: Adjusts learning rate dynamically.
 - **Custom Callback**: Stops training once validation accuracy reaches **90%**.